Faervan/yggdrasil/README.md

 however, the current goal is to just be a little fun 3D fighting game :)

 ## Current state
-Currently you can shoot little blue bullets and have five lives...multiplayer is sometimes working, but not yet reliably (all the networking part is hand written and uses nothing but the tokio `TcpStream` and `UdpSocket`).
+Currently you can shoot little blue bullets and have five lives...multiplayer is working, but only basic client side authority
+(all the networking part is hand written and uses only some basic crates like `tokio`).

 ## Contributing
 I would love to have some other people participate in this :)